PhysCorp/AutomatedRadioStation/README.md

 This software is built with Python in Visual Studio Code.
 The program scrapes a YouTube playlist according to the weekday, using a headless version of Firefox.
 The program then plays the videos in a random order, taking care to not repeat videos in headless VLC instance.
 Between songs, the announcer occasionally talks about the weather, the current playlist info, or a PSA.

 # Requirements
+This program requires that you have Firefox installed, as well as all the dependencies listed in requirements.txt.
 Advanced speech synthesis requires Real-Time-Voice-Cloning by blue-fish https://github.com/blue-fish/Real-Time-Voice-Cloning